JL-Wong/ecommerce/E-Commerce Doc/docs/to-do.md

 3. Research on how to enable different access token when login from the desktop app and also limit to one login per user only(no concurrent login).
 Below is some idea

-    1. use different client for different device
+    1. use different client for different device(can use user-agent to determine on the device info)

 4. Research on the scope for user management, when the admin can assign different scope to the users added